aras62/vision-based-prediction/datasets/year_datasets.md

 <details close>
 <summary><strong>Bibtex</strong></summary>
 <pre>
-@InProceedings{Rasouli_2019_ICCV,
+@InProceedings{Sun_2020_CVPR_3,
-    author = "Rasouli, Amir and Kotseruba, Iuliia and Kunic, Toni and Tsotsos, John K.", title = "Pie: A Large-Scale Dataset And Models For Pedestrian Intention Estimation And Trajectory Prediction", booktitle = "ICCV",
+    author = "Sun, Pei and Kretzschmar, Henrik and Dotiwalla, Xerxes and Chouard, Aurelien and Patnaik, Vijaysai and Tsui, Paul and Guo, James and Zhou, Yin and Chai, Yuning and Caine, Benjamin and Vasudevan, Vijay and Han, Wei and Ngiam, Jiquan and Zhao, Hang and Timofeev, Aleksei and Ettinger, Scott and Krivokon, Maxim and Gao, Amy and Joshi, Aditya and Zhang, Yu and Shlens, Jonathon and Chen, Zhifeng and Anguelov, Dragomir", title = "Scalability in Perception for Autonomous Driving: Waymo Open Dataset", booktitle = "CVPR",
-    year = "2019"
+    year = "2020"
 }
 </pre>
 </details>